ncatlab/nlab-content/pages/2/3/6/5/15632/content.md

 ## Remarks on the literature

 The definition of quality types occurs in ([Lawvere 2007](#Law07)) with important additional remarks in ([Lawvere 2008](#Law08)).
-The first occurrence of a quality type is in the work of the 1980s in the context of the gros topos of graphs: a discussion of this example is in ([Lawvere 1989](#Law89a),  p.277) where already the contrast to sufficient cohesion is observed.
+The first occurrence of a quality type is in the work of the 1980s in the context of the gros topos of graphs: a discussion of this example is in ([Lawvere 1989](#Law89a),  p.277) where already the contrast to sufficient cohesion is observed. ([Lawvere 1991](Law91a), pp.9-10) has a short but suggestive discussion in the context of [[synthetic differential geometry]].
 They resurface without an explicit definition in the [2004 paper](Law04) on data types.

 Under the name of quintessential localization they are the focus of ([Johnstone 1996](JS96)) where the characterization via central idempotents is given.
 Some additional results occur in the context of the [[Nullstellensatz]] in ([Johnstone 2011](#JS11)). ([Menni 2014](#Menni14b)) attends to the contrast between quality types and sufficient cohesion.